apache/causeway-site/content/support.md

 The Markmail archives span both our current (TLP) mailing lists and also our original mailing lists while in the Apache incubator; the ASF archives span just our TLP mailing lists.

+### How to subscribe

+To subscribe to the `users` mailing list:

+* send a blank email to <a href="mailto:users-subscribe@isis.apache.org>users-subscribe@isis.apache.org</a>.
+* You'll then get back a confirmation email.
+* To confirm, all you generally need to do is to send a blank reply (there are more detailed instructions inside that confirmation mail if that doesn't work)

+Then, to ask questions, simply mail to <a href="mailto:users@isis.apache.org">users@isis.apache.org</a> (nb: no `-subscribe` suffix this time).

+If you ever want to unsubscribe, then you can send a mail to the `users-unsubscribe` email address.

+### Mailing list etiquette

+Just a couple of rules/suggestions:

+* if you are referencing links, then in the body of the mail, number then [1], [2], [3] etc and then list them at the end.
+Here's a [good example]() from the archives.
+* reply to a previous post in the [interleaved style](http://en.wikipedia.org/wiki/Posting_style#Interleaved_style) (adding your replies in-line).
+Please don't [top-post](http://en.wikipedia.org/wiki/Posting_style#Top-posting).

 ### Commonly-used Resources

 - Browse [Github mirror](http://github.com/apache/isis)